Worker-driven social responsibility: The Dindigul Agreement (2022 - Present)

 The Dindigul Agreement convenes Dalit-worker led unions and international worker organizations with multinational fashion companies H&M, Gap Inc., and PVH Corp., and is focused primarily on addressing and preventing gender-based violence and harassment at Eastman factories in Dindigul, which is a southern state of Tamil Nadu in India.
 Through binding agreements, the Dindigul Agreement also ensures the right to form and join a union.

 WSR in Fishing (2024-Present)

 Following revelations of widespread and systemic exploitation of migrant workers on fishing vessels, talks began in 2022 of bringing the WSR model to fishing in the UK.
 In January 2024, industry leaders within UK seafood launched the first WSR program for fishers.
 A two-year pilot program with the potential to extend further, the program was launched by Focus on Labour Exploitation (FLEX), the International Transport Workers Federation (ITF), and the Fair Food Program (FFP), and convenes a partnership between the Seafood Ethics Action Alliance (SEA Alliance), a pre-competitive collaboration of retailers and seafood businesses whose members represent 95 per cent of the UK seafood market, and The Scottish White Fish Producers Association (SWFPA), and the ITF.

+Planting Justice (2025-Present)

+Plant nursery workers with the Florida-based worker center and human rights organization WeCount! began efforts to launch a Worker-driven Social Responsibility (WSR) program in the plant nursery industry after lobbying efforts to implement county-wide heat stress standards were blocked by state lawmakers in 2024.

+One worker with WeCount told the Miami Herald: “We’re fighting to have an independent monitoring organization that will listen to us, that will investigate the complaints of workers, and will make sure that our rights are respected, that our wages are paid properly, that our conditions are safe.
+And if nurseries don’t comply, there are real consequences, and they will have to leave the program.”

+In February 2026, WeCount! and the Washington, D.C.-based think tank Demos published a report titled The Human Cost of Houseplants: Labor Conditions of Florida’s Plant Nursery Workers, documenting alleged abuses in the industry including sexual harassment and intimidation, wage theft, retaliation, heat stress, and pesticide exposure, while exploring how a WSR program could address and prevent such abuses.

+The CIW have been involved in ongoing efforts with WeCount! to develop the initiative.
+In a 2026 statement, the CIW said: “CIW has partnered with worker and human rights organizations across industries and geographies to adapt this model many times before — from dairy in Vermont to construction in Minnesota, and most recently in the sugar industry in India and the banana sector in Ecuador.
+That same collaboration is now taking shape in the plant nursery sector here in Florida, where WeCount! members are organizing to win the same basic protections farmworkers have secured on Fair Food Program farms.”